lhmouse/asteria/doc/standard-library.md

 ### `std.io.getc()`

-* Reads a UTF code point from standard input.
+* Reads a Unicode character from standard input.

 * Returns the code point that has been read as an integer.
 If the end of input is encountered, `null` is returned.